Saski Baskonia: 1959–1969: start in the provincial basketball

-In 1951, the Club Deportivo Vasconia organized its own basketball section but without enough support to survive in the competition.
-It was already in the 1959–60 season when the club founded the basketball section after disappointment with the football team, under the presidency of Félix Ullivarriarrazua.
+In 1959, the Club Deportivo Vasconia founded a basketball program under the presidency of Félix Ullivarriarrazua.
 Vicente Elejalde was appointed as head coach.
+A previous attempt to establish a basketball program, in 1951, had ended in failure.

-In its first season, the team occupied the second position of the provincial championship behind Corazonistas.
-In the 1963–64 season, the team achieved its first provincial titles, proclaiming itself champion of league and cup.
-The team became strong in the provincial championship winning five of the ten editions played between 1959 and 1969.
-The club achieved the promotion to the 3rd division after beating the city rival Deportivo Alavés in the season that Vicente Elejalde was replaced by Pepe Laso.
+In its first season, the team finished second in the provincial championship behind Corazonistas.
+In the 1963–64 season, the team won its first provincial titles, taking both the league and cup.
+The team went on to win the provincial championship in five of its first ten seasons of competition (1959–69) and achieved the promotion to the 3rd division after Pepe Laso took over as head coach, prevailing over city rival Deportivo Alavés.